Microsoft/azure-docs.pt-pt/articles/guides/operations/azure-operations-guide.md

 - Agendador do Azure

-- Serviços de mídia do Azure
+- Serviços de Multimédia do Azure

 ### <a name="network-services"></a>Serviços de rede